copsTvFan/cops-episode-guide/guide.md

 "Surprise Guest"

-- Police organize a search of a neighborhood and find the suspect in a tight spot.
+- (Palm Beach County, FL -- 9:15 PM Burglary Call) District 1.
+Deputy Tammy Davis.
+Police organize a search of a neighborhood and find the suspect in a tight spot.
+TODO: Add other officers.
-- A pastor calls the cops when a suspicious car parks behind his church.
+- TODO.
+A pastor calls the cops when a suspicious car parks behind his church.
-- An officer gives valuable advice to a young mother with a troubled past.
+- TODO.
+An officer gives valuable advice to a young mother with a troubled past.

 ### S30E04